 - Stock ready to be paired 1 angelfish per 5 gallons

-- Full grown breeding pair 20 gallon tall
+- Full grown breeding pair 20-gallon tall

 Feeding angelfish fry is simple - feed newly hatched brine shrimp or microworms.
 Brine shrimp that has been hatched for even 12 hours may be too large for some baby angelfish to eat.
 It's also less nutritious than when first hatched.
 We've never had a spawn of angelfish that was not able to eat properly prepared baby brine shrimp right away.
 We use the Utah brine shrimp eggs, which in our opinion are the best in the world.
 Check here for more details on hatching brine shrimp eggs.
 Do not give angelfish fry their initial feeding until they have been transferred to the rearing aquarium.
 It is best to let them acclimate to the change for at least an hour or two before feeding.
-They still have a partial yoke sac and can go for one to two full days after free swimming before food is essential.
+They still have a partial yolk sac and can go for one to two full days after free-swimming before food is essential.

-One key to raising angelfish fast, are small, frequent feedings.
-The object is to keep food in their stomachs most of the time, but to not give them too much at any one feeding.
+One key to raising angelfish fast are small, frequent feedings.
+The object is to keep food in their stomachs most of the time but to not give them too much at any one feeding.
 This is likely to foul the water, so great care has to be taken when feeding.
 Water changes up to 90% also will help to eliminate many problems.
-There are some out there, touting micro feeds that are suppose to replace live baby brine shrimp with equal or better results for angelfish.
-We have tested almost every one of these and even sell a few, but none have not performed as well as newly hatched live brine shrimp or microworms.
+There are some out there, touting micro feeds that are supposed to replace live baby brine shrimp with equal or better results for angelfish.
+We have tested almost every one of these and even sell a few, but none have not performed as well as newly-hatched live brine shrimp or microworms.
 We are convinced that no matter what the marketing hype says, none ever will.
 We don't think they even come close.
 In addition to that, most are quite expensive.
 Little or no money would be saved even if they worked well.
 They also cause water quality to crash, making massive water changes essential.
 Who needs all this extra work?
 Not us, and probably not you.

 © 2006 Angels Plus